1kastner/conflowgen/Readme.md

 ### Run all tests

-Setup your IDE to use `pytest` in the `tests` subdirectory (relative to the project root folder).
+Setup your IDE to use `pytest` in the `tests` subdirectory (relative to the module root directory).
-If you use an editor without test support, you can run `python -m pytest ./test` in the project root directory as well.
+If you use an editor without test support, you can run `python -m pytest ./tests` in the module root directory as well.
 Parallel test execution has not been tested and might not work.

 ### Generate the documentation